pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

   - 'flash-fiction'
 ---

-Clem and his church group were protesting against abortion when an ange appeared.
+Clem and his church group were protesting against abortion when an angel appeared.
 It faded into existence in a halo of warm light and stood in the middle of the sidewalk with its arms spread, palms open, as if presenting a patch of the sidewalk as a holy offering.
 The church group stopped their